karl. -- A Research Vehicle for Automated and Connected Driving: Vehicle Setup of karl.

 \subsubsection{Cameras}

-To cover the full \SI{360}{\degree} environment, we choose eight roof-mounted \textit{StereoLabs ZED X} stereo cameras.
+To cover the full \SI{360}{\degree} environment, we choose nine roof-mounted \textit{StereoLabs ZED X} stereo cameras.
 The three front-facing cameras are equipped with \SI{4}{mm} focal length lenses, giving them a narrower horizontal field of view of \SI{80}{\degree} for enhanced resolution at larger distances.
 The five side- and rear-facing cameras instead rely on \SI{2}{mm} focal length lenses with \SI{110}{\degree} horizontal field of view.
+Another \SI{2}{mm} camera is pointed upwards for robust traffic light detection.
 All lenses use polarizing filters to reduce glare and reflections.
 The built-in \textit{ZED SDK} provides short-range 3D bounding boxes and depth estimations out-of-the-box.

 All cameras are capable of running up to 1200p video at \SI{60}{fps}.
 They use GMSL2 connectors to reduce electromagnetic interference and enable high data rates.
 We dedicate two \textit{NVIDIA Jetson AGX Orins} (\sect{sec:embedded-ai-computers}) to solely process four camera streams each.